 Because the world of martial arts is so diverse with so many different styles of martial arts out there, choosing a martial arts style can be a mind-boggling undertaking.

-To help you navigate through and make sense of which style is right for you (or your kid), we’ve briefly explained the best and most popular martial arts styles.
+To help you navigate through the different Martial Art types and make sense of which is right for you (or your kids), I’ve listed the top 12 most popular types of Martial Arts, in no particular order, with a brief explanation of each one.

-This is a martial arts style that originated from Okinawa, Japan in the early 20th century and is one of the most popular styles.
+This is a type of martial arts that originated from Okinawa, Japan in the early 20th century and is one of the most popular styles.
 Karate is, more than anything else, centered on self-defense and self-discipline.

 It revolves around powerful punches, kicks, open hand strikes, blocks, as well as the use of elbows and knees.
 However, learners are generally taught to prevent and stop attacks rather than going on the offensive.